rschristopher/ischristtrue.com/src/truth.md

 Whatever *we* are,
- we are perceiving an external world, a world filled with suffering, and we are agents within this world -- and when we seek truth, we are seeking to know what actually exists;
+ we are perceiving an external world, a world filled with suffering -- and when we seek truth, we are seeking to know what actually exists;
- to know why we exist,
+ to know why *we* exist,
  why this world exists,
- and our purpose in this
+ and our purpose amidst
- world of suffering and death.
+ the suffering and death.

 Is the world we perceive real?
 Is it all a dream?